-This addendum of the Arbury Primary School Safeguarding and Child Protection Policy contains details of our individual safeguarding arrangements during this time.
+This revised addendum of the Arbury Primary School Safeguarding and Child Protection Policy contains details of our individual safeguarding arrangements during this time, to protect all children, whether attending school or remaining at home, from harm and abuse.

-Arbury Primary School is committed to ensuring the safety and wellbeing of all its students
+Arbury Primary School is committed to ensuring the safety and wellbeing of all its students.
+The following safeguarding principles remain unchanged: